 With that said, if the allegations are true, this is certainly a case distinguishable from our initially feared slippery slope hypotheticals.
 While a speed filter may be an interesting piece of technology, we assume in order for it to be useful there would need to be “speed” involved.
 The filter probably lacks the appeal of users taking a leisurely stroll through Central Park.
 We can appreciate the plaintiffs’ argument that the filter incentivizes users to go fast and, unfortunately, the most available means of doing so is by car.

 Nonetheless, we still question whether Snapchat can be held liable for such an accident.
-Even if the accident is foreseeable, isn’t a lawsuit such as this one akin to the much ballyhooed suits against gun manufacturers?
+This Personal Injury Attorneys in Fresno – Tomassian Pimentel & Shapazian says that even if the accident is foreseeable, isn’t a lawsuit filed by injury attorneys from Metairie such as this one akin to the much ballyhooed suits against gun manufacturers?
 The app and filter are legal and non-defective.
 We are not aware of any evidence that it is marketed as a “break the speed limit” filter.
 The choice to travel in excess of 100 mph ultimately falls on McGee, an able-bodied adult who knew or should have known of the dangers.

 We can certainly understand both sides of the argument.
 This will be one that we will following closely.